Is Your Senior Cat Not Using the Litter Box? Here’s What To Do

 If your senior cat is displaying litter box problems, this could be caused by one or more medical issues, such as:

-When your older cat is peeing outside the litter box, it could simply mean that using a litter box is no longer an easy task for your cat.
+When your older cat is peeing outside the litter box, it could mean that using a litter box is no longer an easy task for your cat.

 “When a cat reaches his senior years … the litter box can become the Box of Doom to a senior cat with a stiff, achy body.
 What was once an easy hop in and out to do their business is now a painful and laborious experience for them,” Martin says.